1jour1vin

 Nose

-Spicy and floral aromas before moving on to notes of mocha, truffle, and juicy plums.
+Spicy and floral aromas give way to notes of mocha, truffle, and juicy plums.

-Incredibly ripe and velvety tannins with lovely freshness, enhancing the generous and brilliantly fruity mid-palate.
+Incredibly ripe and velvety tannins with a lovely freshness, enhancing the generous and brilliantly fruity mid-palate.

 Serve